zry3fr/DS-2002-F25/Labs/Lab_2_Git.md

 Part 4: <paste repo URL here>
 ```
 - Ensure you have already installed `git` for the environment you will be working in.
 - Ensure you have set up your **SSH key authentication** with GitHub and your working environment.
-If you already completed Activity 2, you should be all set!
+If you completed Activity 2, you should be all set!
 - **Reference**: If you still need to set up and dislike the resources on Canvas, you can go to https://uvads.github.io/git-basics/ and work through pages 0, 1, and 2.
 When setting up `git` CLI authentication, I strongly suggest SSH key authentication.

 <br>

 ## Part 1.
 Git/GitHub Basics (10 out of 30 points)
 For this quick exercise, you will create a simple project to demonstrate your understanding of fundamental Git commands.
+Rather than cloning a repository, we will be making one in GitHub and one in out local Git, and then we will be connecting them!

 1. Create a new repository on GitHub called `data-science-lab-2-yourcomputingid` (e.g., data-science-lab-2-atr8ec).
 Do not add a README or any other files during creation.
 2. On your local machine, navigate to the directory where you store your projects (**I highly recommend setting up the following directory** `~/Documents/GitHub/DS_2002`) and initialize a new Git repository from the command line and name it something else, because we can!:
 ```